dafcarte/skunkworks1/README.md

 Eventually would be good to identify specific technical controls and map to requirements.

 We'll start with a local dev environement.
-Azure will have a staging environment and a production environment.
+Azure will have a staging environment and a production environment.We'll also have one workspace for networking and one for our app.
+All in, here's the list:

++ skunks-app-dev
++ skunks-app-stage
++ skunks-app-prod
++ networking-dev
++ networking-stage
++ networking-prod

 Supporting articles: